ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Nomination

 Nomination is similar to the previous modding system.
 A beatmap must receive 2 nominations from two [Beatmap Nominators](/wiki/Beatmap_Nominators) before being automatically moved to the qualification stage.
-Beatmaps must have all Suggestions and Problems resolved before it can be ranked.
+Beatmaps must have all Suggestions and Problems resolved before it can get ranked.
 BN/QAT now can reset nominations by posting a problem in the discussion field.

 ### Kudosu!

 ![](img/thumbs.jpg "Thumbs up for Kudosu!")

-Giving a thumbs up to a suggestion or problem in the discussion field will earn the modder Kudosu!.
-The amount of thumbs up received determines how much Kudosu! the modder earns.
+Giving a thumbs up to a suggestion or problem in the discussion field will give the modder Kudosu!.
+The amount of thumbs up received determines how much Kudosu! the modder gets.
 Any user besides the poster can thumbs up any post. *Note: You get 60 votes every hour.*

-Currently, these are the thresholds for earning an amount of Kudosu!:
+Currently, these are the thresholds for earning a certain amount of Kudosu!:

 - 1 thumbs up = 1 Kudosu!
 - 2 thumbs up = 2 Kudosu!